-WordPress on Ubuntu 20.04 LTS
+WordPress on Ubuntu 22.04 LTS

 UPDATE: 21/05/20: added notes about to obtaining SSL using certbot

 In this article, We will go through the initial setup process for Installing WordPress, a popular publication and content management system.
-The process is very straightforward, We will use what's essentially called LEMP Stack which consists of Linux (Ubuntu 20.04 in this case) + Nginx (a High Performance web server and reverse proxy) + MySQL (we will use MariaDB) + PHP (The processor for the language that WordPress is written in)
+The process is very straightforward, We will use what's essentially called LEMP Stack which consists of Linux (Ubuntu 22.04 in this case) + NGINX (a High Performance web server and reverse proxy) + MySQL (we will use MariaDB) + PHP (The processor for the language that WordPress is written in)

 > ssh [email protected]

 > Using username "root".

 > [email protected]'s password:

 When the system prompts, type in (or copy-paste) the password for the user (in our case, we got root user.
 Once you enter the password, You'll be greeted with a screen like below and You'll perform the first-steps (i.e. updating the system to latest)

-[email protected]:~# sudo apt update && apt upgrade -y
+root@server:~# sudo apt update; apt upgrade -y

 Step 1: Install all the Packages